Austinmcintire/Austinmcintire.github.io/README.md

 ## Welcome to GitHub Pages
-1#Things About Me
+# Thing About Me
-2#I am Currently a Sophomore at Catawba College.
-I am studying Sport Management while enrolled at Catawba College.
-I Graduated from East Davidson Highschool, and was born and raised in Thomasville North Carolina.
+## I am currently a sophomore at Catawba College. while enrolled at Catawba College I am majoring in Sport Management.
+I am also a gradueate from East Davidson High School, and was born and raised in Thomasville NC.
+When I am not at school or work I like to participate in and watch sports.